-It is fifty Minutes from the airport in Moncton, New Brunswick, and 1 hour and fifty Minutes from the Halifax International Airport.
+It is 40 minutes from the airport in Moncton, New Brunswick, and 1 hour and fifty minutes from the Halifax International Airport.

 Both Moncton, and Halifax, are easily connected from most major cities in Canada and the United States.
 If you fly you might want to rent a car and drive around a little bit while you are here.